markjprice/cs9dotnet5/errata.md

 WriteLine($"Deconstructed: {fruitName}, {fruitNumber}");
 ```

+## Page 178 - Init-only properties

+In Step 5, the book says to "Comment out the attempt to set the `LastName` property after instantiation."
+This should have said, "Comment out the attempt to set the `FirstName` property after instantiation."

 ## Page 180 - Positional records
 In Step 1, the code in the book to define a positional record uses the original keywords, `data class`, that were used in early previews of .NET 5, as shown in the following code:
 ```